Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsubsection{Fundamental Theories and Performance Bounds for ``Cellular Sensing Networks''}

 This is about investigating the potentials of the cellular structure on improving the spectral efficiency and performance of sensing, and developing fundamental theories and performance bounds for such improvement.
 Similar to communications, a cellular network intuitively also increases frequency reuse factor and hence the overall “capacity” for sensing.
 Stochastic geometry model may be an excellent tool for analyzing the dynamics in the sensing network, as have been applied to characterize the aggregated radar interference in an autonomous vehicular network in \cite{Al-Hourani, 8967012}.
+New metrics such as the \textit{radar detection coverage probability} \cite{9114637, ram2021optimization} can also be introduced to characterize the sensing performance with the application of stochastic geometry models.
 Both intra-cell and inter-cell interference would then be taken into consideration in deriving the mutual information for networked sensing.